skip to main content

 • Hats and sunglasses must be removed by both boys and girls inside the buildings.

-Excessive metal accessories including chains, wallet chains, spikes, sharp protruding objects, safety pins as clothing, or other potentially dangerous items are not allowed.
-Bandanas and hair nets may not be worn at school.
+Excessive metal accessories are not allowed, including chains, wallet chains, spikes, sharp protruding objects, safety pins as clothing, or other potentially dangerous items.
+In addition, bandanas and hair nets may not be worn at school.

-Items directly or indirectly depicting or referring to drugs, alcohol, tobacco, violence, gangs, death, profanity, nudity, vulgarity, obscenity, scantily dressed characters, or other socially inappropriate message demeaning to any race, religion, sex, or ethnic group or which advocates the violation of the law are prohibited.
+Items directly or indirectly depicting or referring to drugs, alcohol, tobacco, vaping, violence, gangs, death, profanity, nudity, vulgarity, obscenity, scantily dressed characters, or other socially inappropriate messages demeaning to any race, religion, sex, or ethnic group or which advocates the violation of the law are prohibited.

-If at any time a student’s dress is such that it disrupts the educational program, the student will be required to change into appropriate attire.
-Students not following these guidelines will be required to immediately change clothing and will be assigned lunch detention.
+If a student's dress disrupts the educational program at any time, the student will be required to change into appropriate attire.
+Students not following these guidelines must change clothing immediately and be assigned lunch detention.

 • A second offense will result in a change of clothing and parent contact.